There are seven great health reasons to pick a side when your head hits the pillow.

 - Better elimination

 - Helps bile flow more freely

-As the night wears on and you continue to sleep on your left side, the waste moves more easily into the descending colon.
-With the help of gravity and a good night’s sleep on the left the side, the descending colon is full of waste to easily eliminate completely each morning.
+As the night wears on and you continue to sleep on your left side, waste moves more easily into the descending colon.
+With the help of gravity and a good night’s sleep on the left side, the descending colon is full of waste and ready to easily and completely eliminate in the morning.

 Better Heart Function

 Of course, one of the biggest players on the left side is the heart.
-It makes sense that if you sleep on your left side, the lymph drainage toward the heart will again be helped by gravity, taking some of the workload off the heart as you sleep.
+It makes sense that if you sleep on your left side, lymph drainage toward the heart will, again, be helped by gravity, taking some of the workload off of the heart as you sleep.

-The spleen, which is part of the lymphatic system, is also on the left.
-The spleen is much like a gigantic lymph node, except that in addition to filtering lymph it also filters blood.
-When you lay on the left side, drainage back to the spleen is once again helped and made easier by gravity.
+The spleen, part of the lymphatic system, is also on the left.
+The spleen is much like a gigantic lymph node, except that in addition to filtering lymph, it also filters blood.
+When you lay on the left side, drainage back to the spleen is once again made easier by gravity.

-In Ayurveda, it is common practice to rest on the left side of the body after taking a meal.
-Unlike a siesta where we take the whole afternoon off, Ayurveda suggests a short, ten minute rest on the left side to help the body properly digest the food.
+Unlike a siesta, where the whole afternoon is taken off, Ayurveda suggests a short, 10-minute rest on the left side to help the body properly digest.

 If you lie on the right side, the stomach and pancreas will hang in a somewhat unnatural position, forcing them to empty their contents prematurely.

 Meanwhile, the liver and gallbladder hang on the right side.
 Resting on the left side allows them to hang freely and secrete precious bile, with the help of gravity, into the digestive tract to emulsify fats and neutralize the acids of the stomach.